 soldier.
 At the right, the looter is arrested.
 Text on the back is: U.S.

 HELP US HELP YOU.
 Support law and order.
 Report all criminals.
 Do not loot.
 Cooperate with the multinational force.

 The first card depicts the flag of Haiti, the white dove of peace, and clasped hands.
 The text is:

 The second card depicts the flag of Haiti at the center, palm trees and the white dove of peace.
 The text is:

 Two examples of cards

-Two examples of bumper stickers
+Four examples of Propaganda bumper stickers

 Waller specifically mentions the seed leaflet in his Armed Forces Journal article: "PSYOP succeeded in no small measure because 20,000 US soldiers were there to back up the message.
 Cleverly worded leaflets and slick radio ads by themselves will not bring stability.
 We can only sow the seeds of democracy." admitted the 4th PSYOP Group's Commander, Colonel Jeffrey Jones.
 The Haitians have to nurture the plant.